dnth/dl-android-hf-blogpost/README.md

 Click here to [read](https://dicksonneoh.com/portfolio/how_to_deploy_od_models_on_android_with_flutter/) the blog post.

 # Support Me
-If you like what you see, support me in keeping the lights on to produce more post like this.
+If you like what you see, support me in keeping the lights on to produce more posts like this.

 <a href="https://www.buymeacoffee.com/dicksonneoh" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>